bricktoast/bricktoast.github.io/about.md

 **What are you still allergic to now?**

 Today, I am still highly allergic to peanuts, tree nuts, and insect stings.
-I also have a few other allergies that are not immediately life-threatening, but still annoying.
+I also have a few other allergies that are not immediately life-threatening, but often life-threatening in a delayed fashion.
 These include latex, roses, anything with a fragrance, lavender, doxycyline, formaldehyde, nickel, cobalt, bronopol (which is in makeup), tattoo ink (including henna), p-phenylenediamine (which we use in hair dye), the entirety of the Bay Area for reasons I still do not understand, and a few others which I can't remember offhand.

 **Have you found aliens yet?**